-The majority of back pain symptoms stem from inflammation due to an acute injury or overuse of the muscles, joints, or tendons.
+The majority of back pain symptoms arise from inflammation due to an acute injury or overuse of the muscles, joints, or tendons.

 Understanding and adhering to proper posture and lifting techniques can help decrease your chance for sustaining a back injury, such as a fracture, herniated disc, or strained muscle.